nsrau/azure-docs.it-it/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Aggiornare e gestire una regola di gruppo dinamica e risolvere i problemi di appartenenza-Azure Active Directory | Microsoft Docs
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Come creare una regola di appartenenza a un gruppo nella portale di Azure, controllare lo stato.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand